firedrakeproject/firedrake/docs/source/visualisation.rst

 Besides the two tools listed above, Paraview provides many other tools (filters) that might be applied to the original data or composed with the tools listed above.
-Documentation on these interactions is sparse, but tessellation can be used to understand this issue: the Tessellate_ filter produces another unstructured grid from its inputs and algorithims can be applied to both the tessellated and input unstructured grid.
+Documentation on these interactions is sparse, but tessellation can be used to understand this issue: the Tessellate_ filter produces another unstructured grid from its inputs so algorithims can be applied to both the tessellated and input unstructured grid.
 The tessellated data can also be saved for future reference.